 But does colloidal silver really strengthen your immune system?
 Is it actually safe for everyday use?
 Keep reading if you’re considering using colloidal silver.

-Clinical trials are ongoing into the use of colloidal silver, as well as the use of “negatively charged silver nanoparticles.”
-It could be possible that the medical community reverses their opinion at some point.
+Clinical trials are ongoing into the use of oral colloidal silver, as well as the use of negatively charged silver nanoparticles for topical use on wounds.

 The use of silver taken by mouth can’t be recommended.
 Over time, colloidal silver can build up in the tissues of your body and give your mucous membranes and skin a grayish appearance.
 This is a symptom of a condition called argyria.

 Agyria isn’t reversible.
 Argyria by itself isn’t dangerous, and is defined as being “medically benign.”
 Of course, any skin discoloration isn’t exactly a welcome side effect.

 If you’re prescribed an antibiotic for a bacterial infection, taking colloidal silver might prevent that prescription from working effectively.
 That means taking silver would actually keep you feeling sick for longer.

 Nursing and pregnant women who try colloidal silver as an alternative to some cold and flu drugs should keep in mind that no trial has ever proven colloidal silver to be safe for a developing baby.
 When things aren’t proven safe, they can’t be recommended for use.

-There’ve been some benefits from applying silver ointments to the skin.
-Health claims of colloidal silver include:
+There have been some benefits from applying silver-containing ointments to the skin.
+Health claims of topical silver include:

 - antimicrobial properties